varunvasudeva1/wiki-kb/README.md

-# WikiKB: Embedding-ready offline knowledge base
+# Wiki KB: Customizable, embedding-ready knowledge base

 This repository contains a set of scripts designed to convert desired articles from a Wikipedia XML dump into plain text formatted files, making them suitable for building embedded model knowledge bases.
 Knowledge bases like this can enable retrieval-augmented generation (RAG), making it possible to increase recall accuracy and prevent hallucinations in language models.
 Combined with reasoning models, it is a potent combination that opens the door to assistants that have the ability to perform competent reasoning with real-world information.